 The Research Insights pillar of RES Hub brings together all the on-line tools that you need to search and analyse bibliometric, funding, patent, policy and other data generated by the research community.
 This is where you can explore and analyse research outputs, understand how your research fits into the broader community and identify opportunities for collaboration and funding.

-This pillar brings these tools together into a single access point so that you spend less time looking for them, and more time planning your career and identifying new opportunities.
+This pillar brings these tools together into a single access point so that you spend less time looking for them, and more time carrying out your research projects and identifying new opportunities.

 You can find your Scopus author ID from your Scopus profile.
 Here are the steps to locate it: